One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 If anything, Herodotus or his sources could've conflated Esther and Vashti's names and characters to some degree.
 This might explain one of the probably legendary notices he gives us about Amestris: that she twice buried seven noble children as a sacrifice - perhaps reminiscent of the death of Haman's sons, which occurred at the instigation of Esther for a second day of empire-wide fighting (9:13-15).
 She also clearly didn't follow the Jewish dietary laws (2:9), so we're not talking about a Daniel, or even Mordecai, but a young girl who goes with the flow of her interests (cf. her reticence to do anything about the decree until pressed by Mordecai - 4:11).
 At any rate, Esther cannot be Amestris because the latter had been Xerxes' wife before he became emperor and her sons accompanied him on the Greek expedition.

 More information on her character and its relation to the royal crown is from the fact that she was enraged at the death of her son caused by an Egyptian revolt, but her other son and king, Artaxerxes I, didn't allow her revenge for five years, after which she crucified the leader.
 This shows she had some influence, but would or could not overstep the king.
 This minor point somewhat ties her with the Herodotus incident and Esther's Vashti who is self-willed but only within her sphere (for example, Vashti doesn't complain or try to do anything in response to her deposition, perhaps out of fear).
-Judging that she didn't dare get revenge on a former rebel who killed a royal member because her son forbade her, one can see how annoyed Xerxes would've been with Vashti's refusal to merely show up (cf. Esther 5:10-11), and how annoyed she must've been with him to not do it.
+Judging that she didn't dare get revenge on a former rebel who killed a royal member because her son forbade her, one can see how annoyed Xerxes would've been with Vashti's disobedience by refusing to merely show up (cf. Esther 5:10-11), and how annoyed she must've been with him to ask her.
 Compared to the later Parysatis who immediately executed Mithridates and earlier had convinced her son, Artaxerxes III, to pardon Cyrus the Younger after a failed coup (!), we see there are limits to both Amestris and Vashti's influence or daring.

 Vashti didn't need to be main queen to overshadow Esther in the Greek histories if she's Amestris.
-In the Persepolis Fortification Tablets, a certain woman, Irdabama - evidently a relative of Darius (Hallock, p.29), unmentioned in the Greek or other sources - is allotted a lot more rations than Darius' favorite (but not main) wife, Artystone (Irtašduna), while his main wife, Atossa, is barely mentioned.
+In the Persepolis Fortification Tablets, a certain woman, Irdabama - evidently a relative of Darius [Hallock, 29], unmentioned in the Greek or other sources - is allotted a lot more rations than Darius' favorite (but not main) wife, Artystone (Irtašduna), while his main wife, Atossa, is barely mentioned.
 Apparently Artystone threw lavish banquets, while Irdabama even moreso, reminiscent of Vashti (1:9) and Esther's banquets (5:4).

 III.c.
 Persepolis Fortification Tablets